Seltana Aït Hammou

-Seltana Aït Hammou (born 21 May 1980) is a Moroccan middle-distance runner who specialises in the 800 metres.
+Seltana Aït Hammou (Arabic: سلطانة آيت حمو; born 21 May 1980) is a Moroccan middle-distance runner who specialises in the 800 metres.
 She represented her country at the 2004 Summer Olympics and has also competed at the World Championships in Athletics and the IAAF World Indoor Championships.
 She has also been the gold medallist at number of major events including the 2001 Mediterranean Games, the 2003 Military World Games, the 2007 Pan Arab Games and the 2009 Jeux de la Francophonie.

 She received a one-year ban from the sport of athletics in 2008 for missing three doping tests.
 She is the sister of Mina Aït Hammou, another successful Moroccan middle-distance athlete.